 When I was on Pinterest recently, I happened upon a word and its definition.
 It is an untranslatable compound German word that conveys essentially the same concept that I just described.
 The word is “sehnsucht,” and it roughly means an inconsolable yearning or wistful longing for something one cannot explain or does not know.
 When I came upon this word, I was relieved to find such a concise way of describing this nearly incommunicable feeling.

 Why was I still thinking about that childhood moment on the swing set, all these years later?
-Because I believe that, in retrospect, that moment revealed to me what I now know to be my introversion.
+Because I believe that, in retrospect, that moment revealed to me what I now understand is introversion — my own introversion.
 The feeling of sehnsucht only came to me once I was alone, undistracted, in a calm setting, and in a reflective mood.
 I was happy and at peace alone.

 To me, introversion is a superpower, but it also has a catch.
 As introverts, we often observe what many other people don’t notice.
 Because of this intense power of attentiveness, we have the ability to relate our experiences to those of others, and thus we may have heightened powers of empathy.